 - all-season runway with a length of 1,500 m or more

 - The extension of an existing all-season runway by 1,500 m or more

-“Fish” includes all parts of fish, shellfish, crustaceans and marine animals, in all life stages (eggs, sperm, spawn, larvae, spat, juvenile and adult stages).
-“Fish habitat” is defined as “spawning grounds and nursery, rearing, food supply and migration areas on which fish depend directly or indirectly in order to carry out their life processes”.
+As defined by the Fisheries Act, “Fish” includes all parts of fish, shellfish, crustaceans and marine animals, in all life stages (eggs, sperm, spawn, larvae, spat, juvenile and adult stages).
+“Fish habitat” is defined as “water frequented by fish and any other areas on which fish depend directly or indirectly to carry out their life processes, including spawning grounds and nursery, rearing, food supply and migration areas”.

-There are two provisions in the Act that specifically apply to new construction; Fish Passage and Deposit of Deleterious Substances.
+There are two additional provisions in the Fisheries Act that specifically apply to new construction: Fish Passage and Deposit of Deleterious Substances.

 Deposit of Deleterious Substances